Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

     as append-only and presented via a current-view.
 Query engine support for querying the state as of a particular date needs integration.
 Waiting on integration with ZFS for cloning and schema-change checkpointing.
--   Nimbodata analysis engine.
-A set of tools and datatypes which enable the same capabilities across the datastore and analysis layer.
-Mostly in place, just needs to be exposed properly.

-Longer term goals:

--   Workflows and global event manager.
--   Conflict manager for managing merges in structural context.

 Vision
 ========

-We reject the notion of domain-specific platforms, the challenges of the 21st century are not specific to any given specialty or domain, instead, they require cooperation amongst a variety of fields to acheive successful outcomes.

-The Python ecosystem provides the ability to effectively interact with nearly any form of digital information with an idiom that encourages easy-to-read code.
-Platforms such as a GIS or CMS provide domain-specific implementations on top of basically the same core functionality - a relational data store.

-While there have been many platforms with similar core concepts since the days of the earliest mainframes, technology has developed to enable a few key features previously infeasible:

-*   Provide reasonable performance and a high-level interface.
-*   Take advantage of the maturation of web standards to the point where client platform independence is feasible using simple techniques.
-*   A distributed cloud architecture will allow users to take advantage of public data sources as well as private-cloud and private-local data in a seamless manner.
-*   Encapsulate the application logic, design, structure, documentation and data into a single distributed, revision-managed platform built on simple rudiments.

-Other aspects of the vision which aren't really enabled by technology, but don't seem to have been picked up by others:

 *   Enable cooperation amongst groups with different interests and policies for sharing data while providing a decentralized platform to manage the flow of data.